Wagle to file for U.S. Senate seat

 TOPEKA, Kan.
-(KSNT) – A source close to the Wagle campaign confirmed to KSNT News on Tuesday that she plans to file for the U.S. Senate.
+(KSNT) – A source close to the Wagle campaign confirmed to KSNT News on Tuesday that she plans to file for the U.S. Senate today.

 She was first elected as a state senator from Wichita in 2001, before that she served as a member of the Kansas House of Representatives from 1991 to 2001.